Phenol | Structure, Preparation, Reactions, Properties | Crack Chemistry

 Nitration Of Phenol |

-• When phenol reacts with Excess of Concentrated Nitric Acid.
+• When phenol reacts with an Excess Concentrated Nitric Acid.
 It gives Picric Acid

 Nitration Of Phenol – Excess |